Skip to content

 Self-publishing companies

-Now it’s on to researching a quality company to take your manuscript (and illustrations if applicable) and turn it into an ebook and/or a physical book.
+Now, it’s time to research a quality company that can take your manuscript (and illustrations, if applicable) and turn it into an ebook, physical book, or both.

-The self-publishing company or distributor will ask you to come up with keywords, a description, an author blurb, back cover copy, and possibly dedication copy.
+The self-publishing company or distributor will ask you to input keywords, a description, an author blurb, back cover copy, and possibly dedication copy.

 Don’t just jot anything down.
 Think carefully.
 Take your time.
 Research keywords and what to say for the other elements.